konchada2/Resources/README.md

 # Resources
-This repository contains cheat sheets, some good analytical and my favorite books
+This repository contains cheat sheets and my favorite books